 Cherry trees often have deep root systems, so take care to avoid areas with shallow soil or rock beds below the surface.
 Some cherry varieties will self-pollinate, while others will not, so you may need multiple trees.
 Cherry trees will need to be planted 20 to 40 feet apart, depending on variety, so make sure you have plenty of space for all your trees.

 Before discussing individual varieties, it’s important to talk about the major categories.
-There are sweet cherries, which can be eaten on their own, used to top desserts, or used as ingredients.
+There are sweet cherries, which can be eaten on their own, and are often used to top desserts or as ingredients.
 Sour cherries, on the other hand, are typically not eaten on their own, and are almost always used for jams, jellies, preserves, and pies.
-Sour cherry trees are also generally smaller, meaning they take up less space, and are self-pollinating.
+Sour cherry trees are also generally smaller and self-pollinating.

-There are a lot of individual varieties for sweet and sour cherries, and it’s a good idea to buy a few cherries from several varieties before purchasing a full tree so you’re sure to get what you want.
+There are a lot of individual varieties for sweet and sour cherries, and it’s a good idea to buy a few cherries from several varieties before purchasing a full tree.
+This way, you’re sure to get what you want.
 You also might consider taking a look at your local farmers market and speaking to anyone in your area who grows cherries.
 They may have special insight into what varieties work best with your soil and climate.

-In the U.S., the most common sweet cherry variety is the Bing cherry, while Europe prefers the Kordia cherry.
+In the U.S., the most common sweet cherry variety is the Bing cherry.
 These cherries have a lovely dark color and are sweet and juicy.
 For sour cherries, the favorite is far and away the Montmorency cherry.
-They’re bright red, smaller, and go great in pies.
+They’re bright red, small, and go great in pies.

 Cherry trees are susceptible to some common diseases, although different varieties may have varying levels of resistance to them.
-Arguably the worst of these problems is rot, which can attack the roots and, once it sets in, is incurable.
+Arguably the worst of these problems is rot, which can attack the roots.
 However, rot is easily prevented by making sure the soil drains well.
 Rot only becomes an issue if the soil stays wet for too long.